insight-platform/Savant/docs/adapters.md

 ### Always-On RTSP sink adapter

-Always-on-rtsp sink adapter sends video stream from a specific source to an RTSP server.
+Always-on RTSP sink adapter sends video stream from a specific source to an RTSP server.

-Video-files sink adapter parameters.
+Always-on RTSP sink adapter parameters.
 These parameters are set as environment variables in the docker run command:

 - ``RTSP_URI``: The URI of the RTSP server, this parameter is required.
 - ``STUB_FILE_LOCATION`` The location of the stub image file.
 Image file must be in JPEG format, this parameter is required.